IBM-Cloud/ansible-collection-ibm/docs/ibm_container_dedicated_host.rst

   host_pool_id (True, str, None)
     (Required for new resource) The id of the dedicated host pool the dedicated host is associated with

+  zone (True, str, None)
+    (Required for new resource) The zone of the dedicated host

   id (False, str, None)